-11 ELNOs be able to pass through as an additional charge the efficient costs of implementing interoperability (but these costs should be reviewed in two years by the eConveyancing regulator, or sooner if an interoperability model is implemented sooner).
+11 ELNOs be able to pass through as an additional charge the efficient costs of implementing interoperability.
+Because these costs are not yet known, they should be reviewed at the next review of the pricing framework at the end of two year regulatory period, or sooner if an interoperability model is implemented sooner.

-7 The MORs address the appropriate treatment of pass through costs, such as ELNO insurance premiums, fees imposed by external agencies and changes in the law.
+The MORs address the appropriate treatment of pass through costs, such as ELNO insurance premiums, fees imposed by external agencies and changes in the law.